pesekt1/vidly-client/README.md

   - We moved raiseSort function here, now it is fully reusable table header with sorting.

-Use TableHeader in movies component: define the columns:
+Use TableHeader in MoviesTable component: define the columns:

 ```javascript
 import TableHeader from "./common/tableHeader";